analogdevicesinc/ai8x-training/README.md

 (ai8x-training) $ pip3 install -r requirements-cu101.txt
 ```

-For all other systems, including CUDA 10.2 on Linux:
+For all other systems, including CUDA 10.2 and CUDA 11.1 on Linux:

 ```shell
 (ai8x-training) $ pip3 install -r requirements.txt